bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.82 built 2024-12-02
+## Taminations version 1.6.83 built 2025-01-29
-Copyright 2024 by Brad Christie.
+Copyright 2025 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Fix Practice mode for small devices
+* Add new calls for C-3B
-* Sequencer changes:
-  - Improvements for Stretch
-  - Implement Linear Cycle to a Wave

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)